sunnyzanchi/justclick/readme.md

 + Install dependencies with `yarn`
 + Run with `node ./index.js`
-+ Open two tabs and watch the results
++ Open two tabs to `localhost:3000` and start clicking